How Child Support Works In Fort Lauderdale

 Getting The Help You Need Under Florida Child Support Guidelines

 Child support payments are determined under the Florida Child Support Guidelines.
-Having an appropriate child support attorney in Fort Lauderdale can help make sure you are not paying more than necessary and receive the proper deductions.
+Having an appropriate Fort Lauderdale child support attorney can help make sure you are not paying more than necessary and receive the proper deductions.
 Likewise, I can help make sure you receive the correct amount.
 Regardless of whether you feel you are being underpaid or overpaid, I can help you.
 There are many “child support calculators” out there.
 However, I can help weed out any deductions and can discuss your particular circumstance with you.

 Obtaining A Modification Of Child Support